gabbyvb/Final_Project/README.md

 ### Project Description
 **Topic:** Home Price Predictor

 **Reason:** Real estate is a hot market right now and all group members were interested in seeing how various factors affect the value of a home in our area.
+The model and visualizations could be used to find if a home a buyer is considering purchasing is accurately valued.

 **Questions We Hope to Answer**
 1. Does the rating of schools affect the home value?
 If so, how?